geoiat/2f-syn-con/README.md

 ```

 ## Usage
-The main code to setup and train an RNN with the multi-factor synaptic consolidation model is located in `RNNTorchTensor.py`.
+The main code to setup and train an RNN with the multi-factor synaptic consolidation model is located in `RNN.py`.
+The file `stats_tools.py` contains out own statistical analysis functions, primarily written for the synaptic data.

 The `data` folder contains the results of the simulations as well as some experimental data.
+Simulation results are normally saved as either `NumPy` or `PyTorch` binaries (`.npy` or `.pt`), but the pre-computed data in this folder has been compressed (as `.npz` files) in order to save space.

 The `theory` folder contains numerical solutions to the theoretical equations.

 ### *Figure 2*
 To run the consolidation model in an RNN with balanced patterns, i.e. $f=0.5$, as presented in Figure 2, enter
 ```
-$ python3 RNN_f50.py
+$ python3 run_rnn_f50.py
 ```
-The results are saved as a dictionary in the file `rnn-f50.pt`.
+The results are saved as a dictionary in the file `rnn_f50.pt`.
 This can then be used in notebook `figure_2.ipynb` to reproduce the figure panels.

 ### *Figure 3*
 To run the simulation of memory encoding and consolidation during wakefulness and sleep, as presented in Figure 3, enter
 ```
-$ python3 RNN_wake-sleep.py
+$ python3 run_rnn_wake-sleep.py
 ```
 The results are saved as a dictionary in the file `rnn_wake-sleep.pt`.
 This is used in notebook `figure_3.ipynb` to reproduce the figure panels.